Tony911029/Accountable-FE/README.md

 ##### Source: V2 GitHub
 ##### Build: CodeBuild
   - Uses buildspec.yml
-    1.login to aws using cli tool to for ECR
+    1. login to aws using cli tool to for ECR
-    2. we use first 7 characters of commit as our tag
+    2. we use first 7 characters of commit hash as our tag
-    3. Docker build with tags
+    3. Tag the image we just build with "latest" too for Dockerrun.aws.json
-    4. Docker build with tag: latest
-    5. Push the image to ECR for beanstalk
+    4. Push the image to ECR for beanstalk

 ##### Deploy: Elastic Beanstalk
   - Retrieve the artifacts (build file)
-  - Runs Dockerrun.aws.json file to know which private registry to pull image from
+  - Runs Dockerrun.aws.json file to know which private registry to pull image from (security is done via IAM)
   - Run docker container

 ### just some side nodes: